welpo/tabi/content/blog/mastering-tabi-settings/index.md

 |  ❌  |   ❌    |      ✅       |         ❌        |         ❌          |

 You can add a link to your RSS/Atom feed to the footer with `feed_icon = true`.

+Note for Zola 0.19.X users: when there are two filenames in `feed_filenames`, only the first one will be linked in the footer.

 ### Footer Menu